Myanmar police fire rubber bullets to end sectarian trouble in Mandalay

 He said the Buddhist mob ransacked shops and burned vehicles before police managed to restore order, but that at 6 a.m.
 Buddhists were still driving through the neighbourhood shouting at residents.

-(Additional reporting by Soe Zeya Tun; Editing by Alan Raybould and Jeremy Laurence)
+(Reporting by Jared Ferrie, Aung Hla Tun and Soe Zeya Tun; Editing by Alan Raybould and Jeremy Laurence)